rkalo/sidestuff/README.md

-#This is a place where I make stuff and post it online :)
+#This is a place where I post my sidestuff